Overview

 TextInput

 TextInput is an abstraction over <input type=text>.
-It inherits most props from <Input>.
-We describe all props here.
+It inherits most props from Input.
+We describe both in this section.

 props